In This Section

 Exhibitions or Events

-Funds can be used for high profile temporary exhibits or events that can draw visitors from outside a 100-mile radius.
+Funds can be used for new high profile temporary exhibits or events that can draw significant visitors from outside a 100-mile radius.
 Exhibits or events considered for funding under this program will meet the following criteria:

 - Exhibits will be installed in the Stevens Point Area for a period of no less than 8 weeks and preferably 12 weeks or more.

 - They will generally be exhibits that are not available elsewhere in Wisconsin.

 - Events, if a single day, must demonstrate a large overnight draw to be considered.